PRESIDENT

 Her research has been published in prestigious journals including the International Journal of Educational Development, Compare, and Management in Education.
 Her recent book, "Education Finance, Equality, and Equity," was published by Springer.

-Osnat Zaken is an accomplished educator, researcher, and leader in the field of education finance, administration, and assessment.
-With a robust academic background and extensive professional experience, Dr. Zaken has made significant contributions to the field through her scholarly research, teaching, and administrative roles.Dr.
-Zaken earned her Doctor of Education (Ed.D.) in Education Administration & Supervision with a specialization in Education Finance from St. John's University in Queens, NY, in June 2006.
-Her dissertation, titled "Experts' Views on Revenue Options to Implement the Campaign for Fiscal Equity Court Decision," underscored her expertise in education finance and policy, earning her Summa Cum Laude honors.
-Prior to her doctoral studies, Dr. Zaken completed a Master of Arts (M.A.) in Economics and Finance at Brooklyn College, City University of New York, and holds a Bachelor of Arts (B.A.) from Brooklyn College.
+Dr. Zaken earned her Doctor of Education (Ed.D.) in Educational Administration and Supervision, with a specialization in Education Finance, from St. John's University in Queens, New York.
+Her dissertation, Experts’ Views on Revenue Options to Implement the Campaign for Fiscal Equity Court Decision, underscored her deep engagement with education policy and fiscal equity, earning her Summa Cum Laude distinction.
+She also holds a Master of Arts in Economics and Finance and a Bachelor of Arts in Economics and Speech Education from Brooklyn College, City University of New York.

 Amy Dagley is an associate professor and program director of Educational Leadership in the Department of Human Studies at the University of Alabama at Birmingham.
 She is an education law and policy scholar with a focus on constitutional and statutory rights, ethics, and school funding.
 She is a Distinguished Research Fellow of the National Education Finance Academy, and currently serves on the author’s committee for West’s Education Law Reporter and on the faculty editorial board of the Education Law and Policy Review.